The Feast of the Most Holy Body and Blood of Christ (Corpus Christ)

 From this Eucharistic fact, the Church Fathers derived the splendid teaching of theiosos or deification.
 We disciples do not just follow Jesus, we become Jesus; we become adopted sons and daughters of the Father in the Son.
 And this is the object of our bedazzled contemplation on the Feast of the Lord’s Body and Blood.

-And now to William Barclay’s commentary on the holy Gospel according to St. Mark today, that of course is a description of what took place at the Last Supper.
+And now to William Barclay’s commentary on the holy Gospel according to St. Mark today, that of course is a description of what took place at the Last Supper, which is the gospel reading for today’s Mass.
 Barclay provides a detailed description for all of the preparation for a Jewish Passover meal at the time and what would have probably preceded the actual words we now know as the holy Eucharist.

 He begins by saying that more than once the prophets of Israel resorted to symbolic, dramatic actions when they felt that words were not enough.
-That’s what Ahijah did when he rent his robe into twelve pieces and gave it to Jeroboam in token that ten tribes would make him king. (!
-Kings !!: 28-32) That’s what Jeremiah did when he made bonds and yokes and wore them in token of the coming servitude.
-(Jeremiah7).
+That’s what Ahijah did when he rent his robe into twelve pieces and gave it to Jeroboam in token that ten tribes would make him king.
+(1 Kings 11: 28-32) That’s what Jeremiah did when he made bonds and yokes and wore them in token of the coming servitude.
+(Jeremiah 7).

-That is what Jesus did, and he allied this dramatic action with the ancient feast of his people so that it would be the more imprinted on the minds of his men.
+That is what Jesus did.
+And he allied this dramatic action with the ancient Passover feast of his people so that it would be the more imprinted on the minds of his men.
 He said, “Look!
 Just as this bread is broken my body is broken for you!
 Just as this cup of red wine is poured out my blood is shed for you.”

 What did he mean when he said that the cup stood for a new covenant?
 The word covenant is a common word in the Jewish religion.
 The basis of that religion was that God had entered into a covenant with Israel.
 The word means something like an arrangement, a bargain, a relationship.
 The acceptance of the old covenant is set in Exodus 24:3-8; and the passage it is noted that the covenant was entirely dependent on Israel keeping the Law.
 If the Law was broken, the covenant was shattered.
 It was a relationship entirely based on law and obedience to law.
 God was judge.
 And since no man can keep the law, the people were ever in default.